cnerg/cnerg.github.com/_opportunities/2021-nnsa-post-doc.md

 that will integrate cutting edge algorithms for machine learning and data fusion with evolving data streams to enhance the ability to identify misuse of nuclear materials and facilities.
 The collaboration includes researchers from the U.
-Wisconsin-Madison, U. Michigan, Duke, MIT, Texas A&M, Georgia Tech, Washington State, & U. Hawaii, as well as a number of DOE National Laboratories.
+Wisconsin–Madison, U. Michigan, Duke, MIT, Texas A&M, Georgia Tech, Washington State, & U. Hawaii, as well as a number of DOE National Laboratories.
 The four over-arching research areas within this thrust are:
   * Framework for rapid evaluation of algorithms and data streams